bitpoke/stack/docs/gke.md

 You can see a list with all variables you can update in [main.tf](https://github.com/presslabs/stack/blob/master/terraform/examples/gke/main.tf)

-Next, just apply the configuration you set
+Next, just apply the configuration you set:

 ``` shell
 terraform apply -var-file="cluster.tfvars"